-- appointment prior to the time of the Dean's tenure recommendation.
-The faculty member is not eligible for reappointment to a tenure track position. - iv. În circumstances where faculty are not awarded tenure at the end of the probationary period, the individual may apply via a letter of intent to the Dean's office for a term appointment. - v.
-Before offering a probationary appointment, the SON APT Committee reviews the credentials of each faculty candidate being considered for appointment and provides written recommendations to the Dean concerning appropriate rank (Appendix B and G). - vi.
-Two options are available for tenure track: Teaching/service tenure track and Research tenure track. - 1.
-Teaching/service tenure track For faculty who wish to pursue tenure where the focus is the scholarship of teaching, scholarship of practice (application), or scholarship of integration. - 2.
+- iv.
+In circumstances where faculty are not awarded tenure at the end of the probationary period, the individual may apply via a letter of intent to the Dean's office for a term appointment. - v.
+Before offering a probationary appointment, the SON APT Committee reviews the credentials of each faculty candidate being considered for appointment and provides written recommendations to the Dean concerning appropriate rank (APPENDIX B and G). - vi.
+Two options are available for tenure track: Teaching/Service tenure track and Research tenure track. - 1.
+Teaching/Service tenure track For faculty who wish to pursue tenure where the focus is the scholarship of teaching, scholarship of practice (application), or scholarship of integration. - 2.
 Research tenure track For faculty who wish to pursue tenure where the focus is the scholarship of discovery. - b.
-Tenured (Full-Time) Appointments: - Definition- Tenure is the right of certain full-time faculty members who hold academic rank to continuous full-time employment without reduction in academic rank until retirement or dismissal as described in The Redbook (Section 4.1). - Tenured faculty members must continue their professional growth and contribute to the teaching, research/scholarship and service/clinical practice components of the University, as defined by the individual's annual work plan (AWP). - iii.
+Tenured (Full-Time) Appointments: - i.
+Definition: Tenure is the right of certain full-time faculty members who hold academic rank to continuous full-time employment without reduction in academic rank until retirement or dismissal as described in The Redbook (Section 4.1). - ii.
+Tenured faculty members must continue their professional growth and contribute to the teaching, research/scholarship, and service/clinical practice components of the University, as defined by the individual's annual work plan (AWP). - iii.
 Before offering a tenured faculty appointment, the SON APT Committee reviews the credentials of each faculty candidate being considered for appointment and provides written recommendations to the Dean concerning appropriate rank and credit for previous service at this or other institutions. - 3.
 The following are minimum criteria for full-time faculty by rank: - a.
 2 years' experience in the field of nursing. - b.
 Unencumbered nursing license to practice in the state of Kentucky. - c.
-Adhere to the Faculty Clinical and Professional Compliance Policy (Clinical Compliance requirements located in the Policies and Procedures Library on the SON Sharepoint site). - d.
-Conduct oneself in a professional and respectful manner.
+Adhere to the Faculty Clinical and Professional Compliance Policy (Clinical Compliance requirements - located in the Policies and Procedures Library on the SON SharePoint site). - d.
 Conduct oneself in alignment with the University Faculty Accountability Policy found in the University's Policies and Procedures Library. - e.
-Instructor: - Master of Science in Nursing or Master's degree in another relevant field. - f.
+Instructor: - i.
+Master of Science in Nursing or Master's degree in another relevant field. - f.
 Assistant Professor: - i.
 Doctorate in Nursing or Doctorate in another relevant field. - g.
 Associate Professor: - i.
+Doctorate in Nursing or Doctorate in another relevant field. - ii.
+Demonstrated proficiency in scholarly activities, teaching, and service/clinical practice in accordance with rank indicators as supported by previous work experience (APPENDIX G). - h.
+Professor: - i.
 Doctorate in Nursing or Doctorate in another relevant field.